omrcm/SolidPrinciples/README.md

-# SOLID Principles for C# Developers
+# SOLID Principles for C# Developers | Single Responsibility Principle

 A sample application used to demonstrate SOLID principles.